 It is common for people to ask where you are from.
 Sometimes, completely random strangers off the street.
 As it’s common anyone you meet within minutes to ask.
 They are genuinely curious and there is no need to take offense.
 Even in my situation when they say “Where are you REALLY from?” after stating I’m from the United States.
-I think it’s wiser to be patient in explaining that the Caucasian population is only 60% in the US and the rest are made up of Hispanics, Black and Asian (including Middle-Easterners).
+Sometimes, I just want to tell them to F-off.
+Othertimes, I ignore.
+It is probably most wise (if you have the patience) to explain that the Caucasian population is only 60% in the US and the rest are made up of Hispanics, Black and Asian (including Middle-Easterners).

 You have a choice to ignore them, or politely say “No Thank You”, and move on.
 There will be cases, as an Asian female traveler in Turkey, that you will get them saying “Konichiwa”.
 It is up to you how you want to take it.
 For some of them, they genuinely are trying to greet you (ignorantly assuming one is Japanese).
 Some of them are uneducated, many who cannot afford to travel abroad.
 For a smaller statistic, it may be a mockery.
 I usually ignore them.
 And sometimes, I may react and let them know that not all Asians are from Japan.
 It’s up to you how to react.